COVID-19 Update >> We Are Open 24/7

 • An authority figure (teachers, counselors, physicians, psychiatrists, religious clergy, parent, guardian, etc.) engaging in sexual penetration with a child under 18 years old

-The penalty for sexual battery varies depending on the circumstances of the crime, and range anywhere from 5 years to life in prison with fines between $5,000-$10,000.
+The penalty for sexual battery varies depending on the circumstances of the crime and ranges anywhere from 5 years to life in prison with fines between $5,000-$10,000.

 Proud Members Of The Following Trusted Organizations